ognjanjanev/myDocs/source/docker/docker.rst

 ======

-Common commands that I use with docker.
+Some common commands that I use with docker.

 .. attention::
     When using windows use windows power shell to run the docker commands.